AnkiTools/AnkiSharp/README.md

 - Copy the revlog entries :ok_hand:
 - Optimize CardMetadata and RevLogMetadata struct (doesn't need to be all doubles) :ok_hand:
 - If apkg or temp files already exists remove them :ok_hand:
-- Instantiate with multiple apkg file ? :zzz:
 - ContainsItem with lambda as parameter to compare two objects :ok_hand:
+- A deck can have different fields for the cards :zzz:
 - Refactoring :zzz:
 - Add images and audio :zzz:
 - Generate audio with synthetizer or other tools?
 (Need to be careful about different languages) :zzz: